Controlled Sequential Information Fusion with Social Sensors: Abstract

 \section{Abstract}

-A network of social sensors estimate an unknown state of nature by performing Bayesian Social Learning, and myopically optimize individual reward functions.
+A sequence of social sensors estimate an unknown parameter (modeled as a state of nature) by performing Bayesian Social Learning, and myopically optimize individual reward functions.
 The decisions of the social sensors contain quantized information about the underlying state.
-How should a fusion center dynamically incentivize the social sensors for acquiring the information about the underlying state?
+How should a fusion center dynamically incentivize the social sensors for acquiring information about the underlying state?

-This paper presents four results.
+This paper presents five results.
 First, sufficient conditions on the model parameters are provided under which the optimal policy for the fusion center has a threshold structure.
 The optimal policy is determined in closed form, and is such that it switches between two exactly specified incentive policies at the threshold.
-Second, a sample path characterization of the optimal threshold policy is provided, i.e, the nature of the incentives (average trend over time) resulting from the fusion center employing the optimal threshold policy.
-It is shown that the optimal incentive sequence is a \textit{sub-martingale}, i.e, the optimal incentives increase on average over time.
+Second, it is shown that the optimal incentive sequence is a \textit{sub-martingale}, i.e, the optimal incentives increase on average over time.
 Third, it is shown that it is possible for the fusion center to learn the true state asymptotically by employing a sub-optimal policy; in other words, controlled information fusion with social sensors can be consistent.
-Finally, uniform bounds on the average additional cost incurred by the fusion center for employing a sub-optimal policy are provided.
-This characterizes the trade-off between the cost of information acquisition and consistency, for the fusion center.
+Fourth, uniform bounds on the average additional cost incurred by the fusion center for employing a sub-optimal policy are provided.
+This characterizes the trade-off between the cost of information acquisition and consistency for the fusion center.
+Finally, when it is sufficient to estimate the state with a degree of confidence, uniform bounds on the budget saved by employing policies that guarantee state estimation in finite time are provided.

-\section{INTRODUCTION}
+\section{Introduction}